Board of Review

 Justin Ford (Alternate)

 The Board of Review has two other meetings, one in July and one in December.
-The July and December Boards of Review have the authority over clerical errors, mutual mistakes of fact and situations involving hardship exemptions, veterans exemptions, principal residence exemptions and qualified agricultural property exemptions.
-The July and December Board of Review meetings can be used to correct assessments for two years, the current year and the preceding year and current year and three immediately preceding years for erroneously uncapped properties.
+The July and December Boards of Review have the authority over clerical errors, mutual mistakes of fact and situations involving hardship exemptions, and qualified agricultural property exemptions.
+The July and December Board of Review meetings can be used to correct assessments for two years.

 Appeal Process